RoaringBitmap/RoaringBitmap/README.md

 }
 ```

-Please see the examples folder for more examples.
+Please see the examples folder for more examples, which you can run with `./gradlew :examples:runAll`, or run a specific one with `./gradlew :examples:runExampleBitmap64`, etc.

 Unsigned integers